donkirkby/live-py-plugin/README.md

    your code.
 6. To try the turtle graphics features, open the Live Coding menu, and choose Start Live Turtle.
 The panel on the right shows the turtle graphics display.
+7. You can also use another script or a unit test to drive your live code.
+    Run your driver script or unit test as usual in Eclipse, then click on the small arrow next to the big live coding arrow in the toolbar.
+You should see all the different Python and unit test launches listed there.
+Click on the one you want, and it will call the live version of your code.
+To run a single unit test method, open the test file, and type
+    <kbd>Ctrl</kbd>+<kbd>F9</kbd>, then choose the test method you want to run.
+    Edit your run configurations to give the new configuration a meaningful name, then choose it from the live coding arrow's menu.

 If you don't want to use the Eclipse marketplace, you can also install from the [update site][update].